Intel Core i7-9750H

 The Coffee Lake architecture is similar to Kaby Lake and differs only in the amount of cores (now max. eight cores for the high end versions) and the improved 14nm process (14nm++ according to Intel).

 Due to the two additional cores, performance has increased by almost 50% compared to a similar clocked Kaby Lake processor like the Core i7-7820HQ (2.9 - 3.9 GHz).
-Single-core performance has not improved since its Kaby Lake predecessor.
-As a high-end model, the i7-9850H is suitable for the most demanding applications and games.
+Single-core performance has not improved over the Kaby Lake predecessor.
+As a high-end model, the i7-9750H is suitable for the most demanding applications and games.

-The integrated Intel UHD Graphics 630 iGPU is supposed to offer a slightly higher performance as its clock rate has been increased by 50 MHz (rumored).
+The integrated Intel UHD Graphics 630 iGPU is supposed to offer a slightly higher performance as its clock rate has been increased by 50 MHz compared to the UHD 630 of the 8750H CPU.
 The architecture is identical to that of the Intel HD Graphics 630.
 We do expect a performance improvement, but as a low-end solution it will probably only display current games smoothly at reduced details - if at all.

 Intel specifies the TDP with 45 watts and therefore the i7 is only suited for big laptops with good cooling solutions.
 Using cTDP-down, the CPU can also be configured to 35 Watt resulting in a reduced performance.